peoplesconstitution/phoenix-constitution/constitution/article-18-the-right-to-keep-and-bear-arms.md

    - Uniformly applied,
    - Accessible without undue burden or financial obstruction.

-4. The state may not impose arbitrary restrictions on arms ownership based on political affiliation, race, religion, gender, or other protected status.
+4. Ownership may not be restricted based on political affiliation, race, religion, gender, sex, sexual orientation, or other protected status.

 ---

 ## Section 3: Prohibited Infringements

-1. No government entity may enact blanket disarmament, mass confiscation, or wholesale bans of arms legally possessed under the provisions of this Constitution.
+1. No government entity may:

+   - Enact blanket disarmament of lawful owners,
+   - Conduct mass confiscations,
+   - Impose bans on entire classes of arms without individual due process.

-2. Regulation must serve a compelling, demonstrable interest in public safety without nullifying the fundamental right to individual or collective defense.
+2. Regulation must serve a compelling public interest without nullifying the fundamental right to defense.

 3. Emergency powers shall not suspend or revoke the right to bear arms without:

-   - Judicial oversight,
+   - Independent judicial oversight,
    - Public transparency,
-   - Strict adherence to the principles of necessity, proportionality, and temporariness.
+   - Strict adherence to principles of necessity, proportionality, and temporary limitation.

 ---

-## Section 4: Accountability and Restrictions
+## Section 4: Accountability and Reasonable Restrictions

-1. Individuals lawfully convicted of violent crimes, abuse, or acts of domestic terrorism may be restricted from arms ownership upon due judicial process.
+1. Individuals may be restricted from arms ownership only upon lawful conviction of:

-2. Mental incapacity posing clear, demonstrated danger to self or others may serve as grounds for temporary or permanent restriction, subject to due process and independent medical review.
+   - Violent crime, subject to independent case-by-case judicial and civic review,
+   - Acts of terrorism,
+   - Domestic abuse.

+2. A history of incarceration alone shall not serve as a basis for restriction of the right to keep and bear arms.

+3. A diagnosis of a mental illness that poses a clear, demonstrable risk of harm to self or others may be considered grounds for restriction only if:

+   - Documented by a licensed mental health professional,
+   - Independently reviewed and adjudicated by judicial authority and civic oversight commissions.

+4. All restrictions must be adjudicated through independent judicial proceedings, with full rights of defense, appeal, and public accountability.

-3. Arms used in commission of crimes may be seized upon lawful conviction, with full due process rights afforded.
+5. Arms used unlawfully may be seized upon lawful conviction, with full due process protections.

-4. Arms registration records may not be used for unlawful surveillance, targeted harassment, or political discrimination.
+6. Arms registration data may not be used for unlawful surveillance, harassment, or political targeting.

+7. Any attempt to restrict access to arms based on race, religion, gender, sex, sexual orientation, political affiliation, or any other protected status shall be considered:

+   - A **grave violation of the public trust**,
+   - An **assault upon individual dignity**,
+   - Grounds for mandatory independent investigation, immediate suspension from authority, and prosecution under constitutional law.

 ---

-## Section 5: Civic Militias and Local Defense
+## Section 5: Relation to Civic Militias

-1. Local communities retain the right to organize civilian defense groups, known as Civic Militias, for the purpose of:

-   - Protecting local populations from internal threats,
-   - Assisting lawful government functions in times of emergency,
-   - Resisting unlawful usurpations of power.

-2. Civic Militias must:

-   - Remain under civilian, not military, control,
-   - Adhere to all constitutional principles, including protection of rights and prohibitions against vigilantism,
-   - Register publicly and transparently with local civic authorities.

-3. The existence of Civic Militias shall not substitute for, or undermine, professional public safety institutions — but shall remain an independent auxiliary force of last resort under civic accountability.
+1. While this Article guarantees the individual right to keep and bear arms, the formation, organization, oversight, and logistical support of civic militias and community defense forces are governed separately under Article XXI.

 ---

 ## Section 6: Cultural Stewardship of Arms

-1. Arms ownership shall be culturally honored as a duty of vigilance, restraint, and guardianship — not as an excuse for intimidation, vigilantism, or lawlessness.
+1. Arms ownership shall be culturally honored as:

+   - A duty of vigilance,
+   - A responsibility of restraint,
+   - A guardianship of freedom for future generations.

-2. Training programs, public education, and responsible stewardship initiatives shall be encouraged and supported.
+2. Public education, voluntary training, and responsible stewardship initiatives shall be encouraged and supported by civic institutions.

-3. Arms owners are stewards of liberty, not masters of their fellow citizens.

 ---

-# [End of Working Draft of Article XVIII]
+# [End of Final Working Draft of Article XVIII]